Saline vs Silicone Information

 Shell Surfaces and Silicone Gel Implants

-There are two types of shell surface available in San Jose breast implants, smooth and textured.
+There are two types of shell surface available in breast implants, smooth and textured.
 Textured shell breast implants do not have any advantages, in my experience over smooth implants.
+The textured surface is necessary, however, for asymmetrical implants, e.g. form-stable implants, so they will not rotate, but stick in their proper orientation.
 It has been claimed that there may be a smaller incidence of capsular contracture with textured implants.
 I have not seen any such difference.
 The risk of capsular contracture using the saline implants has been exceedingly low in my practice.
 There were no known contractures in my patients during the four year period from February, 2003, to early 2007.
-And the overall incidence as of September, 2012, was just over 1 percent.
+And the overall incidence as of June, 20124was under 1.5 percent.

-Silicone Gel San Jose breast implantsavailable since December, 2006, for first-time breast augmentation patients, seem to have even a lower risk of capsular contracture in my practice.
+Silicone Gel breast implant savailable since December, 2006, for first-time breast augmentation patients, seem to have even a lower risk of capsular contracture in my practice.
 The implants used in the 1980′s were not the same as the very low gel bleed implants available today.
 They allowed more gel to migrate through the shell.
 Theoretically, this was a factor in triggering capsular contracture.
 Since the incidence of capsular contracture remains so low in my prractice, textured implants are only used for special situations.
-For example, women who come to our San Jose breast implant revision practice who have pre-existing contractures are candidates for textured implants.
+For example, women who come to our breast implant revision practice who have pre-existing contractures are candidates for textured implants.

 Contact Us Now!